BlockchainCommons/Secure-Development-Setup-macOS/Mac Command Line 101/part1-basics.md

 $
 ```

-While in the ~/temp you can also enter `ls ..\{directory name}` to see sibling directories under the home directory.
+While in the ~/temp you can also enter `ls ../{directory name}` to see sibling directories under the home directory.

 If you were deep inside a complex set of directories, you can get out of them by entering `cd ..` - note how the prompt changes after each command: